-Reports must be prepared by suitably experienced and qualified ecologists / wildlife specialists (eg. professional members of the Chartered Institute of Ecology and Environmental Management - CIEEM) and surveys and reports must accord with BS42020: 2013 Biodiversity - Code of practice for planning and Development and best practice guidance published by CIEEM.
+Reports must be prepared by suitably experienced and qualified ecologists / wildlife specialists (e.g., professional members of the Chartered Institute of Ecology and Environmental Management - CIEEM) and surveys and reports must accord with BS42020: 2013 Biodiversity - Code of practice for planning and Development and best practice guidance published by CIEEM.

 - Information should be provided on existing biodiversity interests and possible impacts on them to allow full consideration of those impacts. - When the demolition, alteration or conversion of older buildings or rural buildings is proposed, the report should include a Bat and Owl survey and mitigation plan.
-Natural England has produced standing advice on Bat surveys and mitigation.